« Previous Page

 You may choose to have this test because:

-Amniocentesis can tell the gender of your fetus.
+Amniocentesis can tell the sex of your baby.
 This is

-important when you or the father may be able to pass on a disease that occurs
+important when you or the father may pass on a disease that occurs

 mainly in males.

-You will be asked to empty your bladder
+You may be asked to empty your bladder

 just before the test.

-You will need to sign a consent form that
+You will be asked to sign a consent form that

 says you understand the risks of the test and agree to have it done.

-Talk to your doctor about any concerns you have about the need for the test,
+Talk to your doctor if you have any concerns about the need for the test,

 its risks, how it will be done, or what the results will mean.
 To help you